raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 This also separates the concern of the recursive algorithm to be performed from the mechanism of implementing recursion.
 This allowed us to implement the Jackson's Widowbird, a variation of the mockingbird that uses trampolining to execute tail-recursive functions in constant space.

-In this essay, we're going to look at the Sage Bird, known most famously as the [Y Combinator].
-The sage bird provides all the benefits of the mockingbird, but allows us to write more idiomatic JavaScript.
+In this essay, we're going to look at the Why Bird, known most famously as the [Y Combinator].
+The why bird provides all the benefits of the mockingbird, but allows us to write more idiomatic JavaScript.

 [Y Combinator]: https://en.wikipedia.org/wiki/Fixed-point_combinator